 So you’ve decided that your goal is worthy of your electronic message.
 How do you craft an effective message?
 Lucky day: You don’t have to be Shakespeare.
 You just need to know how to get your point across.
 Start by making sure that your email is concise and imbued with meaning.

-If you spent the whole day typing out an email that now reads like a Charles Dickens novel, make edits and create an abridged version.
-Do not forget that your subscribers will be reading the email on theirs phone.
+Do not forget that your subscribers will be reading the email on their phone.
 To make sure your email is succinct enough, quickly scan it and see if you can pull out all the main points.

 Next, make sure to use an appropriate tone of voice.
 When you’re writing a business email, you’re representing your brand or company.